gruntwork-io/terragrunt/docs/_docs/01_getting-started/overview.md

 }
 ```

+### Tightening the blast radius

-Then run the `terragrunt run-all apply` command in the `us-west-2` directory.
+Run the `terragrunt run-all apply` command after changing your current working directory to the `us-west-2` directory:

 ```bash
 cd us-west-2